Pituitary Cancer | Causes | Types | Symptoms | Risk Factors | Diagnosis | Treatment

 What Are the Treatment Options for Pituitary Cancer?

 Treatment for pituitary cancer involves both medical and surgical options.
-Radiotherapy treatment might be recommended along with medications.
+Radiotherapy treatment and medications might be recommended.

-• Medications: Medications are given to shrink the tumors and block the excess level of hormones.
+• Medications: Medications are given to shrink the tumors and block the excess levels of hormones.
 The size of the tumor is reduced with the help of medications like Bromocriptine and Cabergoline.
 It also reduces the secretion of prolactin.
-To decrease the production of cortisol, Osilodrostat is recommended.
+Osilodrostat is recommended to decrease the production of cortisol.
 Mifepristone is recommended for Cushing syndrome patients.
-Medications can be given in the form of injections to normalize the production of growth hormones.
+Medications can be given as injections to normalize the production of growth hormones.
 The excess of growth hormones can be controlled by the usage of drugs like pegvisomant.

-• Radiation Therapy: There are four types of radiation therapy that can be used for the treatment of pituitary cancer.
+• Radiation Therapy: Four types of radiation therapy can be used for the treatment of pituitary cancer.
 They are:

 • External beam radiation method.